3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 You will.

-I promised that if you go through this whole thing with me — and you did, and I thank you! (it was much work) — my surprise would not disappoint you, and I’m now prepared to uphold my end of our bargain:
+I promised that if you go through this entire thing with me — and you did, and I thank you! (it was much work) — my surprise would not disappoint you, and I’m now prepared to uphold my end of our bargain:

-Apart from how thoroughly you do or don’t have this poem in your heart, I want you to please notice now how much farther you’ve gone into it, and how much more the poem has yielded up to you just in doing that.
+Apart from how thoroughly you do or don’t yet have this poem in your heart, I ask you to take a moment and introspect sincerely: introspect and please notice now how much farther you’ve gone into this literature, and how much more the poem has yielded up to you just in doing what you’ve done — apart from how much of it you yet have by heart or not.

-It is there to stay, reader, no matter if you forever remember this poem fully by heart or not.
-Those words, structured in the way May Swenson structured them, have forever joined the ceaseless flow of your individualized thought, which is uniquely you and therefore unlike anything that’s ever existed or will exist.
+Those words, structured in the way May Swenson structured them, have forever joined the ceaseless flow of your individualized thoughts, which are uniquely you and therefore unlike anything that’s ever existed or will exist, because no two people and no two brains are remotely alike in this respect.
+They’re vastly more varied than fingerprints.

-Nor did I.
+And neither did I.

-You’ve immersed yourself in these words — which are abstract ideas and mental images — and in so doing you’ve made these abstract ideas into concreted things.
-They’ve taken form before you, within you.
+May Swenson’s words have taken a new form within you, before you, before your very eyes.
 You now understand and apprehend something new — something new and therefore in a manner you’ve never quite had before.

 In this way, you’ve grown your mind.

-And so have I.
+And so have I. I’ve grown my mind too.

 That is the power of learning literature by heart.